ReviewETF Logo

 Even simpler than 2 ETFs — one fund does everything, including automatic rebalancing.
 DHHF adds emerging markets and small caps that VAS+VGS misses.

-❌Drawbacks: VDHG's 10% bond allocation dragged returns (9.4% p.a. vs DHHF's 11.3%).
+Drawbacks: VDHG's 10% bond allocation has dragged returns in the rising-rate environment (9.4% p.a. vs DHHF's 11.3%).
 Higher fees than DIY (0.19–0.27% vs 0.04–0.14%).
 Still no gold or thematic exposure.
-And you can't tilt toward any view — the allocation is fixed.
+And critically, ~60–70% of these funds is unhedged international equity — so they too are exposed to the AUD headwind.
+Read more on this in our diversified ETFs analysis.

 The case for core + satellite